onanypoint/epfl-semester-project-biaxialnn/docs/blogpost.md

 We could have worked directly with the [piano-midi](http://www.piano-midi.de/) dataset as we are almost certain that all scores are of good quality.
 The pieces of this dataset are all from great composer.
 Unfortunately, as the name implies all the scores are in _MIDI_ format which does not completely fit our needs.
 There is a lack of information that we might want to use later on in order to generate scores, such as articulation marks.

-The related code used in this post can be found on [git#TODO]().
-You can also find a reference notebook which goes through the followed pipeline or simply use the [dataprep#TODO]() files to retrieve MusicXML scores.
+The related code used in this post can be found on [github](https://github.com/onanypoint/epfl-semester-project-biaxialnn).
+You can also find a reference notebook which goes through the followed pipeline or simply use the [dataprep](https://github.com/onanypoint/epfl-semester-project-biaxialnn/tree/master/utils) files to retrieve MusicXML scores.
 Due to the implementation of the _musecore_ API, the metadata have to be retrieved first which offers the possibility of choosing beforehand which scores to finally retrieve, thus avoiding unnecessary downloads.

 We have two attributes at our disposal to filter the API query.